Angara (rocket family): Angara A5P

 Khrunichev has proposed an Angara A5 capable of launching a new crewed spacecraft weighing up to 18 tonnes: the Angara 5P.
 This version would have 4 URM-1s as boosters surrounding a sustainer core URM-1 but lack a second stage, relying on the spacecraft to complete orbital insertion from a slightly suborbital trajectory, much like the Buran or Space Shuttle.
 This has the advantage of allowing all engines to be lit and checked out while on the ground, eliminating the possibility of an engine failing to start after staging.
 The RD-191 engines may also be operated at reduced thrust to improve safety.

 Angara A5V

-Khrunichev has proposed an upgraded Angara A5 variant with a new big hydrogen-based upper stage (URM-2V) as replacement for URM-2 and upgraded engine thrust on the URM-1 stages.
-The thrust up the URM-1 boosters would be 10% higher during the first 40 seconds to allow good thrust/weight ratio even with the URM-2 replaced with the heavier URM-2V.
-Cross-feed and even more powerful RD-195 engines for the URM-1 are also considered.
-The capacity of A5V is supposed to be around 35-40 tonnes to LEO depending on final configuration.
+Khrunichev has proposed an upgraded Angara A5 variant featuring a new large hydrogen-based upper stage (URM-2V) to replace the existing URM-2, along with upgraded engine thrust on the URM-1 stages.
+The thrust upgrade on the URM-1 boosters would be approximately 10% higher during the first 40 seconds of flight, ensuring an adequate thrust-to-weight ratio even with the heavier URM-2V.
+Cross-feed, as well as more powerful RD-195 engines for the URM-1 stages, is also being considered.
+The payload capacity of the A5V is expected to be around 35–40 tonnes to LEO, depending on the final configuration.